ktru7823/event-sql/README.md

 # event-sql
-Using database interaction code to construct and maintain an SQL database, with GUI to present the data.
+Using database interaction code to construct and maintain a database in SQL, with GUI to present the data.